dsdavis4/dyna-record/README.md

 A relationship can be defined as nullable or non-nullable.
 Non-nullable relationships will be enforced via transactions and violations will result in [NullConstraintViolationError](https://dyna-record.com/classes/NullConstraintViolationError.html)

-- [@ForeignKeyAttribute](https://dyna-record.com/functions/ForeignKeyAttribute.html) is used to define a foreign key that links to another entity and is not nullable.
+- [@ForeignKeyAttribute](https://dyna-record.com/functions/ForeignKeyAttribute.html) is used to define a foreign key that links to another entity
-- [@NullableForeignKeyAttribute](https://dyna-record.com/functions/NullableForeignKeyAttribute.html) is used to define a foreign key that links to another entity and is nullable.
 - Relationship decorators ([@HasOne](#hasone), [@HasMany](#hasmany), [@BelongsTo](https://dyna-record.com/functions/BelongsTo.html), [@HasAndBelongsToMany](#hasandbelongstomany)) define how entities relate to each other.

 #### HasOne